lf-/polkadots/README.rst

     ~/.dotfiles

 This configuration executes two actions.
-The first one symlinks the entire aiopanel directory (files are also supported of course).
+The first one symlinks the entire aiopanel directory (files are also supported).

 The second one goes through every item in the "main" folder in the dotfile repo and symlinks them all into the destination directory.
 For